AkerBP/deos-cognite-functions-template/README.md

 |   ├── README.md
 |   ├── __init__.py
 │   ├── cf_avg_drainage_rate
-│   │   ├── zip_handler.zip
+│   │   ├── zip_handle.zip
 │   │   ├── requirements.txt
+│   │   ├── handler.py
 │   │   ├── transformation.py
 │   ├── cf_A
-│   │   ├── zip_handler.zip
+│   │   ├── zip_handle.zip
 │   │   ├── requirements.txt
+│   │   ├── handler.py
 │   │   ├── transformation.py
 │   ├── cf_B
-│   ├── handler.py
+│   ├── handler_utils.py
 │   ├── cognite_authentication.py
 │   ├── initialize.py
 │   └── run_functions.ipynb
 ```
+Here we find authentication scripts `cognite_authentication.py` and `initialize.py`, a deployment script `run_functions.ipynb`, and a utility script `handler_utils.py` with functionality common for all Cognite Functions run on a time series.

+The subfolder `cf_*myname*` contains all files specific for your Cognite Function labeled `myname`.
-Here we find authentication scripts `cognite_authentication.py` and `initialize.py`, a deployment script `run_functions.ipynb`, and the main entry point `handler.py` containing a `handle(client, data)` function that runs a Cognite Function using a Cognite `client` and relevant input data provided in the dictionary `data`.
-The subfolder `cf_*myname*` contains all files specific for your Cognite Function labeled `myname`, including `transformation.py` containing transformations/calculations for this particular Cognite Function, and a Cognite File `zip_handler.zip` scoped to the dataset that our function is associated with.
+1. `handler.py`: main entry point containing a `handle(client, data)` function that runs a Cognite Function using a Cognite `client` and relevant input data provided in the dictionary `data`
+2. `transformation.py`: script containing transformations/calculations for the particular Cognite Function
+3. `requirements.txt`: file containing Python package requirements to run the Cognite Function
+4.  `zip_handle.zip`: a Cognite File scoped to the dataset that our function is associated with

 The desired Cognite Function `myname` is run by supplying `myname` as value to the `function_name` key in the `data` argument of `handle`.
 The input `data` can be modified in the `data_dict` dictionary in `run_functions.ipynb`

 *A client secret is required to deploy the function to CDF.
 This means that we need to authenticate with a Cognite client using app registration (see section Authentication with Python SDK), **not** through interactive login.
 This requirement is not yet specified in the documentation from Cognite.
 The request of improving the documentation of Cognite Functions has been sent to the CDF team to hopefully resolve any confusions regarding deployment.*